aadm/aadm.github.io/_posts/2014-01-13-stolen-bikes.md

 </figure>

 The 29er was supposed to be a bike that should have really grow old with me.
-It was a custom made frame, with geometry stolen (i.e., inspired and then slightly modified) from the Genesis Fortitude.
+It was a custom made frame built with love (so they say) by my friends at [La Stazione delle Biciclette](http://www.lastazionedellebiciclette.com).
+Its geometry was stolen (i.e., inspired and then slightly modified) from the [Genesis Fortitude](http://www.bikeradar.com/mtb/gear/category/bikes/mountain-bikes/hardtail/product/review-genesis-bikes-fortitude-race-12-46745/).
 All steel obviously, with a rigid carbon fork and some other parts taken from the bin or bought for little money.
 My idea was to use it as a winter training bike, and then in the future convert it to slick tires and maybe some drop bars to commute, travel, or transport my kid around.

 <figure class="half">
     <img src="/images/20131214_AA12520.NEF.jpg">
     <img src="/images/20131214_AA12539.NEF.jpg">
     <figcaption>Latest incarnation, with brand new Maxxis Crossmarks and Fizik Airone.</figcaption>
 </figure>

 But it was bloody good fun for some serious mountain biking, requiring full committment, a very active riding style and accurate line selection.
 I had a dream to race the 24h in Finale with this bike; in this past year I did the famous loop in Finale several times and the bike was perfect on these trails.
 Like [somebody else has written](articolo pinkbike), a lesser bike requires you to increase your skills and ability, and a tame, well known trail becomes again something to conquer.